onzfonz/comp227/src/content/7/en/part7e.md

 During the course, we have created the frontend and backend into separate repositories.
 This is a very typical approach.
 However, we did the deployment by [copying](/part3/deploying_app_to_internet#serving-static-files-from-the-backend) the bundled frontend code into the backend repository.
-A possibly better approach would have been to deploy the frontend code separately.
+A potentially better approach would have been to deploy the frontend code separately.
 Especially with applications created using Create React App, it is very straightforward thanks to the included [buildpack](https://github.com/mars/create-react-app-buildpack).

 Sometimes, there may be a situation where the entire application is to be put into a single repository.
-In this case, a common approach is to put the *package.json* and *webpack.config.js* in the root directory, as well as place the frontend and backend code into their own directories, e.g. *client* and *server*.
+In this case, a common approach is to put the *package.json* and *webpack.config.js* in the root directory, as well as *place the frontend and backend code into their own directories*, e.g. *client* and *server*.

 [This repository](https://github.com/comp227/create-app) provides one possible starting point for the organization of "single repository code".

 ### Changes on the server

-If there are changes in the state on the server, e.g. when new blogs are added by other users to the bloglist service, the React frontend we implemented during this course will not notice these changes until the page reloads.
+If there are changes in the state on the server, e.g. when new shows are recommended by other users on the watchlist service, the React frontend we implemented during this course will not notice these changes until the page reloads.
 A similar situation arises when the frontend triggers a time-consuming computation in the backend.
-How do we reflect the results of the computation to the frontend?
+***How do we reflect the results of the computation to the frontend?***

-One way is to execute [polling](<https://en.wikipedia.org/wiki/Polling_(computer_science)>) on the frontend, meaning repeated requests to the backend API e.g. using the [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) command.
+One way is to execute [**polling**](<https://en.wikipedia.org/wiki/Polling_(computer_science)>) on the frontend, meaning repeated requests to the backend API e.g. using the [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) command.

-A more sophisticated way is to use [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) which allow for establishing a two-way communication channel between the browser and the server.
+A more sophisticated way is to use [**WebSockets**](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) which establish a two-way communication channel between the browser and the server.
-In this case, the browser does not need to poll the backend, and instead only has to define callback functions for situations when the server sends data about updating state using a WebSocket.
+With Websockets, the browser does not need to poll the backend.
+Instead the browser defines callback functions for when the server sends data about updating its state.

-WebSockets is an API provided by the browser, which is not yet fully supported on all browsers:
+WebSockets is an API provided by the browser, which has a fairly good adoption rate at this point:

 ![caniuse chart showing websockets not usable by all yet](../../images/7/31ea.png)

-Instead of directly using the WebSocket API, it is advisable to use the [Socket.io](https://socket.io/) library, which provides various **fallback** options in case the browser does not have full support for WebSockets.
+To coverall all browsers, instead of directly using the WebSocket API, one could use the [Socket.io](https://socket.io/) library, which provides various **fallback** options in case the browser does not have full support for WebSockets.

 ### Virtual DOM